-Requirements Met: AATR, MC, GE, GR General Education Area: Group 1 Social Science Prerequisite(s): REA 0017 and ENC 0025 with a grade of C or better or ENC 0027C with a grade of C or better or score out on appropriate placement test.
+Requirements Met: AATR, MC, GE, GR

+Prerequisite(s): REA 0017 and ENC 0025 with a grade of C or better or ENC 0027C with a grade of C or better or culture, sociocultural adaptations, and ethnography.
+This course may be taught in conjunction with a foreign study experience.

 An introduction to the varieties of customs and to the patterns of social and cultural life of humankind.
 It is the study of behavior that is learned rather than genetically transmitted.
-Major divisions may include anthropology and culture, sociocultural adaptations, and ethnography.
-This course may be taught in conjunction with a foreign study experience.
+Major divisions may include anthropology and